arthi2900/app1/docs/prd.md

 ### 4.1 Isolation Principle
 - Users from same school form an isolated group
-- Within each school group, Principal, Teachers, and Students can only see and interact with users from their own school
+- Within each school group, Principal, Teachers, and Students can only see and interact with users based on their role-specific visibility rules
-- Admin has cross-school visibility and can manage all schools\n\n### 4.2 Isolation Implementation
+- Admin has cross-school visibility and can manage all schools\n
+### 4.2 Isolation Implementation
 \n#### 4.2.1 User Visibility Rules
 - **Admin**: Can view all users from all schools
 - **Principal**: Can only view teachers and students from assigned school
-- **Teacher**: Can only view other teachers and students from assigned school
+- **Teacher**: Can only view students from assigned school (cannot view Principal or other teachers)
-- **Student**: Can only view classmates (other students) from assigned school
+- **Student**: Can only view their own profile and personal information (cannot view other students, teachers, or Principal)

 #### 4.2.2 Question Bank Isolation
-- Questions are tagged with school information
-- Teachers can only access question bank of their assigned school
+- Questions are tagged with school information\n- Teachers can only access question bank of their assigned school
 - Questions created by teachers are automatically linked to their school
 - Cross-school question sharing is not allowed (unless explicitly enabled by Admin)